-The College has a number of historical artefacts and these are included at valuation.
+The College has several historical artefacts and these are included at valuation.
 Professional valuations are carried out every 5 years with changes in value being charged to the revaluation reserve.
 The College does not depreciate these assets due to their nature.